 Tuition and fee information can be found in "Tuition and Fees" section of the catalog.
-Modular programs are offered throughout the year on a schedule independent of the standard quarter calendar.
+Modular programs are offered throughout the year.
 When a student begins enrollment in a modular program, tuition will be charged in the full tuition amount, or in increments based on state policy, for each academic year.